cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 Refer to [Stack Imports](/core-concepts/stacks/imports) for more details on Atmos imports.

-In the `stacks/catalog/vpc-flow-logs-bucket/defaults.yaml` file, add the following default configuration for the `vpc-flow-logs-bucket` Atmos
+In the `stacks/catalog/vpc-flow-logs-bucket/defaults.yaml` file, add the following manifest for the `vpc-flow-logs-bucket` Atmos component:
-component:

 ```yaml title="tacks/catalog/vpc-flow-logs-bucket/defaults.yaml"
 components: